survivejs/react-book/manuscript/getting_started/02_implementing_notes.md

 export default ({task}) => <div>{task}</div>;
 ```

-This declaration is equivalent to:
+Remember that this declaration is equivalent to:

 ```javascript
 import React from 'react';